Koundinyalanka/studentinfsys/README.md

 # studentinfsys
-This is a student information system written in c languaga
+This is a student information system written in c language